-Implants of LHRHa at a rate of 100 μg/kg generates the most consistent and the greatest number of fry per weight of female.
-At the end of the season this dose needs to be reduced to 75 μ g/kg.
+Implants of LHRHa at a rate of 100μg/kg generates the most consistent and the greatest number of fry per weight of female.
+At the end of the season this dose needs to be reduced to 75μg/kg.
 Early in the season latency of time from initial introduction of the LHRHa until the time of ovulation for implants is longer than that for injections, but later in the season, latency is the same for both injections and implants.
-Ovulation of individual females in aquaria or bags resulted in greater fry production Improving Reproductive Efficiency to Produce Channel × Blue Hybrid Catfish Fry (continued from page 5) than females mass-ovulated in tanks.
+Ovulation of individual females in aquaria or bags resulted in greater fry production than females massovulated in tanks.
 Indirect exposure of channel catfish females to the scent of channel catfish males increases number of hybrid fry produced per kg of female.
 LHRHa implants had minimal, but positive effects on blue catfish male reproduction.

 In general, plasma estradiol, plasma testosterone, cathepsins D and L and mean egg sizes of channel catfish females increased from May/June of one year and then plateaued at various time periods until spawning in May of the second year.
 Activity of cathepsin B was variable from month to month, and mean protein content of eggs was highest in October when eggs appeared and decreased for the remainder of the year (November through April) when eggs were present.
-These measurements may allow screening of females most likely to produce highquality eggs.
+These measurements may allow screening of females most likely to produce high-quality eggs.
 No large differences in these variables were observed among four strains during each month.

 Gamete quality.

 Spectrophotometric assays were used to determine sperm concentrations from crushed testis of catfish.
 Using this tool should result in more efficient use of sperm, and more consistent fertilization rates.
 The anterior testis of channel catfish produced more sperm and more concentrated sperm with better motility than the posterior testis.
 This relationship should hold true for blue catfish testis and will be tested.
 Increased sperm concentrations gave increased fertility, and fresh sperm had almost double the fertilization rate of frozen sperm.
 Sperm concentrations can be reduced in currently used fertilization protocols by 100-fold, with little reduction in subsequent hatch rate.

 Automated transparency scanners imaged catfish oocytes and embryos during oocyte maturation and embryogenesis, respectively.
 Animations of time-lapse image stacks revealed a surprising amount of cell movement in cleavage stage embryos.
 Other details of embryonic development included gastrulation/epiboly, neurulation, initiation of motility, and hatching.
 Arrested development and subsequent cytolysis of abnormal embryos could also be clearly documented, including the developmental events prior to arrest and death.
-Cleavagearrested embryos continued to show movements in spite of failed development.
+Cleavage-arrested embryos continued to show movements in spite of failed development.
 Developmental arrest is not necessarily followed immediately by cytolysis and death.
-The cause of this developmental arrest needs to be ascertained and corrected.
-Hopefully, this can be adapted for practical application of predicting egg and embryo quality.
-Water activated, but unfertilized, eggs showed the characteristic movements seen previously in normally fertilized embryos.
-Blastodisc enlargement and protrusion also took place mimicking normal development, however, none of the activated, unfertilized eggs underwent gastrulation or cleavage.
-Ultrasound was able to identify ovarian development differences between females that ovulated and those that did not following injections of LHRHa.
-However, no predictive differences were observed prior to injection.
-After injection, use of ultrasound enabled identification of females that were at the correct stage of ovulation to allow stripping of eggs.
-Hatchery practices.
-Various chemotherapeutants were tested continued on page 10
+The cause

-Feed Formulation and Feeding Strategies for Bait and Ornamental Fish THE CHALLENGE ...
+Feed Formulation and Feeding Strategies for Bait and Ornamental Fish